 Crab Island encompasses a huge area (approximately 4 acres) and is large enough for people of all ages to enjoy.
 There is always plenty to do and see when you get there, but the main point of going to Crab Island is just to relax and enjoy the atmosphere and natural beauty of the area!
 Some of the more popular activities include:

 - relaxing on your boat while soaking up some sun

 - paddling around the sandbar by kayak or paddleboard

 - joining in a game of water volleyball

-- enjoying a cold beverage (alcohol is allowed) while floating on an inflatable
+- enjoying a cold beverage (alcohol is allowed but BYOB as alcohol can no longer be sold on the water) while floating on an inflatable

 - snorkeling around your boat